 Section A. Designation.

-TRIT shall have officers consisting of a President, a Vice President, a Secretary, a Chief Financial Officer, and such other assistant officers as the Board may deem necessary to conduct TRIT’s business from time to time.
+TRIT shall have officers consisting of a President, a Vice President, a Secretary, a Chief Financial Officer, and two other assistant officers as the Board may deem necessary to conduct TRIT’s business.

 Section B. Election of Officers.

 The officers of TRIT shall be elected annually by the Board at the regular meeting thereof and shall hold office at the pleasure of the Board.
 Officers may serve multiple terms.

 Section C. Removal of Officers.